matfra/isitfoggy.today/README.md

 ### Cloudflare setup
 If you are serving this via your home broadband connection, It's highly recommended that you use a CDN to cache the static content.
 Once you bought a domain (via gandi.net or godaddy.com for example) you can use Cloudflare manage it.
-Cloudflare provide "protection" for your server but also caching.
-That means videosfor free to protect your server and cache your content.
+Cloudflare provide "protection" for your server but also caching which comes handy for timelapse videos.
 Users will send requests to publichostname.yourdomain.com and Cloudflare will send you the requests to privatename.yourdomain.com
 After you transfer your domain to Cloudflare, create the first A record for you public and private fqdn (full qualified domain names)
 And get an API key (in your profile section).
 Fill all this information in /etc/isitfoggy.conf and run utils/update_dns.sh